 Expected Actual

 Tri 1: 60% At or Above Benchmark

 Tri 2: 75% At or Above Benchmark

-Grade 4 Tri 1: 60% At or Above Benchmark
+Grade 4

-Tri 2: 58% At or Above Benchmark
+Tri 1: 60% At or Above Benchmark Tri 2: 58% At or Above Benchmark

 Grade 5

 Tri 1: 52% At or Above Benchmark

 Tri 2: 70% At or Above Benchmark

-EDL2 (DRA) Kinder
+EDL2 (DRA)

-Tri 2: 70% At or Above Benchmark
+Kinder Tri 2: 70% At or Above Benchmark

 Grade 1

-Tri 2: 90% At or Above Benchmark Grade 2
+Tri 2: 90% At or Above Benchmark

+Grade 2

 Tri 2: 72% At or Above Benchmark

 Grade 3

-Tri 2: 67% At or Above Benchmark
+Tri 2: 67% At or Above Benchmark Grade 4

-Grade 4 Tri 2: 83% At or Above Benchmark
+Tri 2: 83% At or Above Benchmark

 Grade 5

 Tri 2: 68% At or Above Benchmark

 3. 100% of students have access to CCSS aligned instructional

 materials in ELA and Math.

-4 4000/ of Otudente house concepts to supplemental instructional
+4. 1000/ of Studente have access to supplemental instructional

 4. 100% of Students have access to supplemental instructional materials and supplies aligned to NGSS as measured by

 collection and delivery of materials and NGSS Early

 Implementation grant personnel observations

 5. All teachers implement content and performance standards for

 all students as evidenced by principal walk throughs,

 principal/assistant superintendent walk throughs and NCUST.

-Annual Update for Developing the 2021-22 Local Control and Accountability Plan Page 6 of 54